 A Note from the Editor: Today marks the bicentennial of Jane Austen’s death.
-As we here at the Attic are a proud bunch of Janeites, we decided that we’d mark the week* with a trio of Austen posts to show what she means to us.
+As we here at the Attic are a proud bunch of Janeites, we decided that we’d mark the week with a series of Austen posts to show what she means to us.
 To begin, I’m sharing a short piece I wrote for my university magazine back in 2013 on discovering humor in Austen.
-On Thursday, Abigail will share a piece on contemporary rewritings of Pride and Prejudice that she presented at a conference last spring, and on Saturday, Rory will reveal a creative piece inspired by Austen! * celebrate doesn’t quite seem the word to use considering Austen’s early death
+Next, Raquel will interpret the writer's spirit through fashion, and finally, Rory will reveal a creative piece inspired by Austen herself!

 Jane Austen here, Jane Austen there...
 You’ve probably all noticed by this point that 2013 seems to be the year of all things Austen.
 There are new films, books, and articles coming out of every nook and cranny, from the silly to the serious, with everyone from the New Yorker to the Bank of England taking part.
 Officially, this is all because it’s Pride and Prejudice’s bicentennial and Pride and Prejudice is incontestably Austen’s most famous work.
 Unofficially, though?
 Anyone who loves Austen will simply jump at any occasion to celebrate her work.